FinnKrass/MX-Break-In-Machine/Documentation/Making-Your-Own.md

 This step is very easy if you've tuned the print profile for the bearings to fit, but can be a bit of a pain otherwise.
 Since the bearings are press fit, the tolerances of the print are important.

 You just need to press fit the linear bearings (4 x LM6UU's) into the two pistons.
 The models current dimensions are perfect on my X1 Carbon and I can push them in by hand with a bit of force.
 If you can only get the bearing in partially by hand, use a hammer to very gently tap it in the rest of the way.
 Let gravity do the work with the hammer, too much force can break the print.
 If you find the bearing is too easy to push in, it's best if you go back and tune the print settings a bit more.
 Even though it may be difficult to pull the bearing back out, over time the plastic will stretch and you'll find the bearing comes out of the piston when in operation.
-You can add a dab of superglue if you don't want to waste a print, but I don't recommend this since there may be room for the bearing to not be perfectly aligned.
+You can add a dab of super-glue if you don't want to waste a print, but I don't recommend this since there may be room for the bearing to not be perfectly aligned.

 If you have printed the off centre sleeves, attach them to the pistons now.